U.S. appeals court sides with transgender student over bathroom access

 Judge Henry Floyd, writing for the 4th Circuit, said the school board’s actions constituted “a special kind of discrimination against a child that he will no doubt carry with him for life.”

-The appeals court upheld a federal judge’s 2019 ruling in Grimm’s favor.
+The appeals court upheld a 2019 lower court ruling in Grimm’s favor.

 Bathroom access has become a major issue in the battle over transgender rights, and Grimm’s suit has been the most prominent legal case on the subject.